vishal-kr-dev/CodeFusion/README.md

 - Express.js
 - Socket.io
 - CodeMirror
-- React-Toastify

-### Running via building your own Docker Image

-To run the app using docker, follow the steps below:

-1. Install [Docker](https://www.docker.com/) on your machine.
-2. Clone the project repository and Navigate to the project directory.
-3. Also you have to change ENV values in the Dockerfile
-4. Replace your username in docker-compose.yml file.
-5. Run the Docker Compose command: `docker-compose up -d`
-6. Go to `http://localhost:3000` to view the app

 ### Running Locally

 1. Clone this repository and cd into it
 2. Run `npm install` to install the dependencies
 3. Create .env file in the root folder and copy paste the content of example.env, and add necessary credentials.
-4. To start the react app client run `npm start` in one terminal
+4. To start the react app client run `npm run dev` in one terminal
-5. To start the server run `npm server:dev` or `pm2 start server.js` in another terminal
+5. To start the server run `npm start`
 6. Go to `http://localhost:3000` to view the app